Sotera/Datawake/quickstart.md

 1. Type ‘sudo docker run -d -p 0.0.0.0:80:80 -it --name "datawake_demo" dw_demo bash’ to create the Datawake Demo Container from the image you loaded
 1. Type ‘sudo dockerstartup.sh’ to execute the Docker container via the shell script.
   * This will startup the Tangelo web server and the MySQL database instance.
+1. Within boot2docker type 'ifconfig' to find your IP (this is likely 192.168.59.103).
+You will need this to configure the Firefox plugin.
 1. Download the [Firefox addon](https://s3.amazonaws.com/soterastuff/Datawake_Demo/datawakefirefoxaddon.xpi) (datawakefirefoxaddon.xpi)
 1. Install the addon in Firefox using the Firefox Menu, Add-ons, Install Add-on from File option.
+1. In the Firefox Menu, Add-ons, click on the Datawake Extension 'Options'.
+Here, replace the IP addresses listed to reflect the IP address you got in the steps above for boot2docker.
+Restart Firefox.
 1. To stop/startup the Datawake instance after the initial run, type the following commands:
   *	sudo docker stop datawake_demo
   *	sudo ./dockerstartup.sh